 The EITC has created enormous benefits for American families for the last thirty years.
 However, there are ways to make it more effective in reducing poverty.
 One way is to extend the EITC improvements for married couples and larger families made under ARRA.
 These long overdue changes were only temporary in ARRA and were set to expire at the end of 2010.
 In December 2010, Congress passed the Tax Relief Act of 2010 which extended these improvements for two more years, and then extended them through 2017 with the American Taxpayer Relief Act of 2012.
 RESULTS strongly urges Congress to make the EITC changes from ARRA permanent.
-If no action is taken, these changes will disappear in 2018, thus hurting families who need help most.
+If no action is taken, these changes will disappear in 2018, thus hurting the families who need help most.

 Another area for improvement concerns the huge discrepancy in benefits between tax filers with children and those without children.
 Currently, a taxpayer with no children is eligible for less than one-tenth the benefit a family with two children received.
 This amount, at best, will offset only a portion of the worker’s federal taxes, and not supplement income as was intended.
 The Center on Budget and Policy Priorities estimates that in 2015, a childless worker earning wages at the federal poverty line (estimated at $12,566 for 2015) would owe nearly $2,000 in federal taxes even after receiving the EITC.
 This also has an effect on non-custodial parents.
 Even though these parents have child support obligations, because their children live elsewhere, these parents cannot claim the larger EITC parents with children receive.
 They are considered adults without children and can only claim the much-lower credit mentioned above.
 At a time when the economy is struggling and workers are hurting, we should not be adding salt to the wound by taxing low-income workers into poverty for simply playing by the rules.
-Congress should triple the EITC for workers without children.
+Congress should expand the EITC for workers without children.

 Listen to Teffany from Baltimore, MD explain why the tax credits are important to her: